-Littlejohn helped wide receiver Austin Franklin earn All-Independent Football team honors in 2013, as Franklin was also named to the Belitnikoff Watch List to begin the season.
-Franklin led the Aggies in receptions, receiving yards and touchdowns in 2013, playing in only eight games.
-As a unit, the wide receiver corps caught 265 passes for 2,886 yards and 18 touchdowns, averaging 10.9 yards per catch.
+Littlejohn helped wide receiver Austin Franklin earn All-Independent Football team honors in 2013.
+Franklin was also on Belitnikoff Watch List to begin the season.
+Franklin led the Aggies in receptions, receiving yards and touchdowns in 2013 in only eight games.
+As a unit, the wide receiver corps caught 265 passes for 2,886 yards and 18 touchdowns.
 Five Aggie receivers averaged over 12 yards a reception in 2013.

-Littlejohn helped guide Franklin to a first team all-WAC selection in 2012.
-Franklin finished the season with 74 receptions for 1,245 yards and nine touchdowns, averaging 103.8 receiving yards per game during the 2012 season.
-He was also named an SI.com Honorable Mention All-American for his performance last season.
-Under Littlejohn’s guidance Kemonte’ Bateman also had a successful 2012 season.
-He caught 50 passes for 707 yards and five touchdowns last season.
+Littlejohn helped guide Franklin to a First Team all-WAC selection in 2012.
+Franklin finished the season with 74 receptions for 1,245 yards and nine touchdowns.
+He was also named a SI.com Honorable Mention All-American for his performance that season.
 As a unit, the wide receivers caught 155 passes for 2,375 yards and 15 touchdowns in 2012.

 Littlejohn helped the Aggie receiving corps catch 249 passes for 3,550 yards and 24 touchdowns in 2011.
-Wide receiver Taveon Rogers led the Aggies with 59 catches for 1,048 yards, averaging 17.8 yards per catch and nine touchdowns.
-Rogers was named a second team All-WAC pick at wide receiver.
+Wide receiver Taveon Rogers led the Aggies with 59 catches for 1,048 yards, averaging 17.8 yards per catch and nine touchdowns and was a Second Team All-WAC pick.
 Littlejohn and the NM State receivers helped the Aggie offense rank 26th in the nation in passing offense and 47th in total offense.

-Littlejohn guided the wide receiver corps in 2010 to 185 catches for 2,009 yards and nine touchdowns.
+Littlejohn guided the wide receiver corps to 185 catches for 2,009 yards and nine touchdowns in 2010.
 Marcus Allen led the receiving group with 42 catches for 598 yards and two touchdowns, while Todd Lee caught a team leading three touchdowns on the year.

-In 2009, Littlejohn helped guide defensive back Davon House to a first team All-WAC honor.
-House was the lone Aggie on the all-conference list.
+In 2009, Littlejohn helped guide defensive back Davon House to a First Team All-WAC selection.
 House tallied 68 tackles on the season, and made three interceptions.
 He broke the school record for interception return yards and scored two touchdowns on the season, one on an interception return and another on a fumble return.
 House ranked first in the conference and No. 11 in the nation in passes defended.
 The Aggies’ secondary tallied five of the team’s seven interceptions in 2009, as well as 36 pass break-ups on the year.
 The secondary also ranked No. 36 in the country in pass defense.

-Prior to NM State, Littlejohn was a member of the Cal Bears for two seasons (2006-07).
-During his time with the Bears, Littlejohn guided the team’s defensive backs to a national ranking of third in interceptions while five different backs tallied interceptions.
+Prior to NM State, Littlejohn coached for the Cal Bears for two seasons (2006-07).
+During his time with the Bears, Littlejohn guided the team’s defensive backs to a national ranking of third in interceptions.
 He also coached the Pac-10 Defensive Player of the Year Daymeion Hughes, who ranked third in the nation with eight interceptions.

-Littlejohn also has experience as a professional coach.
-He served as the defensive coordinator and director of player personnel for the San Jose SaberCats of the Arena Football League for a couple of months prior to his appointment at UCLA.
+Littlejohn also served as the defensive coordinator and director of player personnel for the San Jose SaberCats of the Arena Football League before coaching at UCLA.

 Littlejohn spent the 2000 season as an assistant coach at San Jose State.
 He was responsible for leading the defensive backs and special teams.
 Under his direction, the Spartans led the WAC with 15 interceptions and the secondary ranked fourth in the WAC in pass efficiency.

-As a player, Littlejohn earned honorable mention All-America honors as a defensive back at West Texas State in 1987.
-The two-time letterwinner also earned 1986 and 1987 first team All-Missouri Valley Conference.
+As a player, Littlejohn earned honorable mention All-American honors at defensive back at West Texas State in 1987.
+The two-time letterwinner also earned 1986 and 1987 First Team All-Missouri Valley Conference.
 He transferred to Fresno State where he played baseball.
-The 1988 baseball team won the PCAA championship and advanced to the College World Series and finished the year ranked fifth nationally.
 Littlejohn earned a bachelor’s degree from Fresno State in 1989.